 All participants can vote in SG and SC meetings.
 Only Voters have the right to make motions, 2nd motions and vote during WG and TG meetings.
 However, WG and TG Chairs may permit all participants to participate in straw polls, discussions and debates.

-It is the responsibility of all participants to make the WG Chair and the WG Vice-Chair responsible for membership, aware of any changes to their contact information for the purpose of maintaining the IEEE 802.11 voting membership database.
+It is the responsibility of all participants to make the WG Chair and the WG Vice-Chair responsible for membership, aware of any changes to their contact information for the purpose of maintaining the 802.11 voting membership database.

 Earning and Losing Voting Rights